 DEX: 5+5=10, +1 = 11

-INT: 4+3=7, +2 = 9 (here is where things turn, I was hoping for a wizard but using a 6 only would get me to 13, so I punted)
+INT: 4+3=7, +2 = 9 (This is where things turn.
+I was hoping for a wizard but using up my 6 would only get me to 13, so I punted.)

 CON: 5+1=6, +5 = 11